This is xnu-12377.1.9. See this file in:

 * Destroys a naked capability.

-* Consumes a ref for the object.
+* Consumes a ref for the port.

 *